 top of page

 It blows my mind.
-She herself is an only-parent having lost her husband to cancer, with a demanding full-time job that requires frequent travel, plus a side hustle the size of most people's dream careers.
+She herself is an only parent, having lost her husband to cancer, with a demanding full-time job that requires frequent travel, plus a side hustle the size of most people's dream careers.
 How could she possibly help me?
-How does she even have the energy, time, ability?
+How does she even have the energy, time, or ability?

-And that's how Erica inspired me to take some notes.
+*And that's the story of how Erica inspired me to start writing Cre8tive Notes.

 Let's start by addressing everyone's first question: